analogdevicesinc/MaximAI_Documentation/MAX78002_Evaluation_Kit/README.md

     <img src="img/eclipse_import_kws.jpg" alt="Import KWS20" width="550"/>

 6. Ensure that “Copy projects into workspace” is always selected when you import.
-This will ensure that the MaximSDK copy of the example remains “clean” and unmodified.
+This will ensure that the Microcontroller SDK copy of the example remains “clean” and unmodified.

     <img src="img/eclipse_copyprojects.jpg" alt="Copy Projects" width="550"/>